-An Event is programmed into the System Controller with time and date information, as well as a duration for example, Event 0001 may be programmed to execute every Monday, Wednesday and Friday at 10:00 am for 3 seconds.
+An Event is programmed into the System Controller with time and date information, as well as a duration or a start/stop command.
+For example, Event 0001 may be programmed to execute every Monday, Wednesday and Friday at 10:00 am for 3 seconds.
 Each event is assigned to a Schedule.
 The SiteSync IQ System Controller can store up to 9,999 events.
 The event duration is programmable from 1 to 9 seconds and also allows for ON or OFF commands.
 Normal events are recurring weekday events.
 A Special Event contains date information that is not specific to weekdays.
 For example, you can set a special event for the 4th day of every month, the 4th day of every January or the 4th day of January in a specific year.
-You can also set a special event for every Thursday in a specific year.
+You can also set a special event for every Thursday in January or every Thursday in a specific year.